Become a super-predator–put up burlap collection bands

 You can take advantage of this behavior to reduce the number of caterpillars on your landscape trees by putting up burlap collection bands and turning yourself into a super-predator.
 Caterpillars find the burlap band an attractive hiding spot and will congregate there each afternoon.
-You can collect the caterpillars from under the bands, scrape them into a cup of soapy water which kills them, or just snip them in half.
-Directions on how to make a burlap collection band.
-For a list of potential burlap suppliers, please visit the links page.
+An easy way to eliminate caterpillars that have congregated is to scrape them into a cup of soapy water.
+Full instructions on how to make a burlap collection band can be found here.

 Insecticides may also be used to help control spongy moth caterpillars at this time of year.

 At chest height, wrap a 12 – 18 inch tall piece of burlap or light colored cloth around the tree and fasten it with twine around the middle.